s5-dev/S5/README.md

 - QUIC (planned)

 S5 also uses some more modern defaults compared to IPFS, for example the BLAKE3 hashing algorithm.
 This is of course not a design limitation of IPFS, just a nice side effect of S5 being built from scratch.

+[^cids]: Note S5 CIDs are not directly compatible with IPFS CIDs, but don't collide with them.
+S5 CIDs also encode the file size - Use https://cid.one/ to parse them.